Salar86/SYS-GRUPPEG/UC /UC1.md

 When consensus is reached about the match details the match is approved by both parties and removed from the list of matches.
 All match participants receive a notification with information about the match.

-# UC 1 Find match (Passive)
+# UC_02 Find match (Passive)
-Actors: Passive & Active searchers
+- **Actors:** Passive & Active searchers

-Secondary actors: None
+- **Secondary actors:** None
+### DESCRIPTION:

-A user creates a match based on sport, competetiveness, age, gender, date, time and venue, writes additional info for the OTEAM to view.
+A user creates a match based on a preferred sport.
+The options covers “Type of Sport”, “Casual/Competitive”, "Age", "Gender", "Date/Time" and "Location/Venue" and writes additional info for the Active Participant(s) to view.
 The user the receives

 Outcome: To hold mødes til en træningskamp